The Mindbenders: Career

-The band's next project was a loose sort of concept album, several months before Sgt.
-Pepper's Lonely Hearts Club Band, S. F. Sorrow and Tommy were issued.
+The band's next project was a loose sort of concept album.
 However, the Mindbenders' release With Woman in Mind really had no overarching narrative or story, the 'concept' being simply songs written about relationships with women.
 The album contained "I Want Her, She Wants Me" (written by Rod Argent of the Zombies), "Ashes to Ashes", and the lascivious "Schoolgirl" (written by Graham Gouldman).
 The album did not sell well and was not even released in the United States.
 The accompanying single, "We'll Talk About It Tomorrow" (another Bayer/Wine composition), also flopped.

-The Mindbenders appeared in the 1967 Sidney Poitier movie, To Sir, with Love and were also on the soundtrack with the songs "Off and Running" (the last Bayer/Wine song recorded by the band) and "It's Getting Harder All the Time".
+The Mindbenders appeared in the 1967 Sidney Poitier film, To Sir, with Love and were also on the soundtrack with the songs "Off and Running" (the last Bayer/Wine song recorded by the band) and "It's Getting Harder All the Time".
 Shortly thereafter, Rothwell quit the band and was replaced by Paul Hancox.
 Graham Gouldman became the band's producer around this time; future Led Zeppelin bassist John Paul Jones was also involved in arranging their records in 1967/68.

-Later in 1967, the Mindbenders released their cover version of "The Letter" which fell short at No. 42 in the UK singles chart (the last time the Mindbenders registered a single in the UK charts), whilst the Box Tops original reached the UK Top 10.
+Later in 1967, the Mindbenders released their cover version of "The Letter" which fell short at No. 42 on the UK singles chart (the last time the Mindbenders registered a single on the UK charts), whilst the Box Tops original reached the UK top 10.
 A couple more flops followed and in March 1968, Lang quit and was replaced by Graham Gouldman.
 With Gouldman on bass, but with Ric Dixon producing, the band recorded Gouldman's composition "Uncle Joe, the Ice Cream Man" as their final single.

-On 20 November 1968, The Mindbenders broke up at the final concert of a UK tour with the Who, Arthur Brown and Joe Cocker.
+On 20 November 1968, the Mindbenders broke up at the final concert of a UK tour with the Who, Arthur Brown and Joe Cocker.

 Aftermath

 Stewart and Gouldman played together in Hotlegs and later went on to form 10cc.

 Lang later joined another rock music outfit, Racing Cars.
 Lang did not play with the band for long, however, and did not feature on any of their recordings.
-They had one hit single, "They Shoot Horses, Don't They?", which reached No. 14 in the UK Singles Chart in 1977.
+They had one hit single, "They Shoot Horses, Don't They?", which reached No. 14 on the UK Singles Chart in 1977.